Mogami Station

 Mogami Station (最上駅, Mogami-eki) is a railway station in the town of Mogami, Yamagata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Mogami Station is served by the Rikuu East Line, and is located 65.6 rail kilometers from the terminus of the line at Kogota Station.

 Station layout

 The station has one island platform, connected to the station building by a level crossing.
 The station is staffed, and the station building incorporates the Mogami Public Hall.

+A piano was installed in the station in 2021, which came from a defunct elementary school.

 Platforms

 History

 Mogami Station opened on August 1, 1916 as Uzen-Mukaimachi Station (羽前向町駅, Uzen-Mukaimachi eki).
 The station was absorbed into the JR East network upon the privatization of JNR on April 1, 1987.
 It was renamed to its present name on December 4, 1999.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 143 passengers daily (boarding passengers only).